 What is the Random surfer model?

-The Random Surfer Model is a graph model which describes the probability of a random user clicking on a link to visit a web page.
+The Random Surfer Model is a graph model that describes a random user’s probability of clicking on a link to visit a web page.

 Why did the Reasonable Surfer Model replace the Random Surfer Model?

 The reasonable surfer model was more accurate at calculating the probability of link clicks.

 How is the Reasonable Surfer Model different?

 The Reasonable Surfer Model is a refreshed version of the initial Random Surfer Model.

 The differences are that the Reasonable Surfer Model looks at: